Last Updated on February 22, 2022

 Switzerland is very strict about sticking to the speed limit.
 However, I personally found there wasn’t a lot of signage between areas, especially in the countryside, to let you know what the speed limit was.

-In residential areas and towns especially, drive slower than you think you should!
+Traffic fines are expensive in Switzerland so, especially in residential areas and towns, drive slower than you think you should!

 Switzerland uses the metric system.
 This means speed limits are in kilometers per hour and distances on road signs are also in kilometers.